How To Install, Create and Run Python Programs on Android

 Compile and Build Full Python Apps on Android

-As the terminal has been installed now you can work on Android Smart Phone devices largely as if it was yet another Linux system.
-This however is a great demonstration of how powerful the terminal really is.
+As the terminal has been installed, you can work on Android Smart Phone devices largely as if it were another Linux system.
+This however is a great demonstration of how powerful the terminal is.

 First things first, you need to begin by creating a project directory:

-After this, you need to create Python virtual environment.
-This is quite a common practice for developers and it also helps keep your project of Python independent of the development system.
+After this, you need to create a Python virtual environment.
+This is quite a common practice for developers and also helps keep your project of Python independent of the development system.

 Now, within the venv virtual environment you can install Python modules that are specific to the application, you should read our Python venv 101 guide before continuing to get a better understanding on how it works:

-Keep in mind that the shell prompt is now preceded by (env) in order to indicate that you are in an environment that is virtual
+Keep in mind that the shell prompt is now preceded by (env) to indicate that you are in a virtual environment

 Now you need to install Flask Python module:

-Now you are all good to go and only need to write code for the application.
+Now you are all ready and only need to write code for the application.

-This shall be a six-line code but with this, you need to import Flask, create an application and then route the incoming traffic towards the function which is known as hello_world.
+This shall be a six-line code but with this, you need to import Flask, create an application and then route the incoming traffic towards the function known as hello_world.

 After this you shall have the web-server code all ready, it is now time that you set up some environment variables and begin the web server on your smartphone device.

-This informs that you carry a tiny web server that is running there in the local host which is your device.
+This informs that you carry a tiny web server running there in your local host, your device.
 This is a server that lists requests looking for port 7000.

 You have not compromised the security of your phone.
-You are just running a local server which means that the phone is not accepting any kind of requests from the world outside.
+You are just running a local server, meaning the phone is not accepting any requests from the outside world.
 Only you have access to your Flask server.

-If you intend to make your server visible then you can disable flasks debugging mode by adding in –host=0.0.0.0 to run the command.
-It is for sure open ports so make sure to use it wisely.
+If you intend to make your server visible, you can disable flasks’ debugging mode by adding host=0.0.0.0 to run the command.
+It is an open port, so make sure to use it wisely.

 Remember: You can always change the port number, the default is 5000.